-In order to be involved in this study, participants must have the mental capacity for giving consent and personally sign and date the latest approved version of the Informed Consent form before any study-specific procedures are performed.
+In order to be involved in this study, participants must have the mental capacity to give consent and personally sign and date the latest approved version of the Informed Consent form before any study-specific procedures are performed.

-Potentially eligible patients will be assessed for study suitability including their capacity to make a decision.
+Potentially eligible patients will be assessed for study suitability, including their capacity to make a decision.
 Capacity will be determined in consultation with the direct clinical team, who are caring for the patient.
-The ability to undertake the cardiopulmonary exercise test will be decided by the cardiopulmonary exercise testing team, who will conduct the cardiopulmonary test later within the study.
-Only after a favourable decision regarding the patient's suitability, from both clinical and cardiopulmonary exercise testing teams, will the first approach to the patient be made.
-The first patient approach will be made by a member of the research team, within the first week after ICU discharge, on the post-ICU wards.
+For those eligible for the cardiopulmonary exercise test, the ability to undertake it will be decided by the cardiopulmonary exercise testing team, who will conduct the cardiopulmonary test later within the study.
+Only after a favourable decision regarding the patient's suitability is received from both clinical and cardiopulmonary exercise testing teams, the first approach to the patient will be attempted.
+In the post-ICU/HDU wards, a member of the research team will conduct the initial patient approach at the earliest time when the patient regains the capacity to provide informed consent after ICU/HDU discharge.

-Written versions of the Participant Information and Informed Consent form will be presented to the participants detailing: the exact nature of the study; what it will involve for the participant; the implications and constraints of the protocol; the known side effects and any risks involved in taking part.
+Written versions of the Participant Information and Informed Consent form will be presented to the participants detailing the exact nature of the study; what it will involve for the participant; the implications and constraints of the protocol; the known side effects, and any risks involved in taking part.
 It will be clearly stated that the participant is free to withdraw from the study at any time for any reason without prejudice to future care, without affecting their legal rights, and with no obligation to give the reason for withdrawal.

-The recruiting window for this study is 7 days following ICU discharge.
+The recruiting window for this study is anytime following ICU/HDU discharge.
 The participant will be given at least 24 hours to consider the information and the opportunity to question the investigator/research team and other persons to help decide whether they will participate in the study.
 However, the final decision should be made within the recruitment window.
 Written informed consent will then be obtained.
 The person who obtained the consent will be suitably qualified and experienced and have been authorised to do so by the Chief/Principal Investigator.
 A copy of the signed Informed Consent will be given to the participant.
 The original signed form will be retained at the study site, and a third record added to the patient record.
 The decision to participate will also be recorded in the patient's electronic medical record (TrakCare; Intersystems).

-2-3 months after enrolment, participants will receive a letter describing the study and explaining their involvement including any agreement to use their data for future research.
+Two-three months after enrolment, participants will receive a letter describing the study and explaining their involvement, including any agreement to use their data for future research.
 They will be given the contact detail of the Edinburgh Critical Care research team and a reminder that they can opt out of this at any time.

-Although absolute and relative contraindications for undertaking the cardiopulmonary exercise test were clearly indicated in the study's exclusion criteria, to ensure participant's safety and suitability for the cardiopulmonary exercise test, the participant will be approached and seen by a member of the cardiopulmonary exercise team who is employed by and work within the RIE cardiopulmonary exercise laboratory.
+Although absolute and relative contraindications for undertaking the cardiopulmonary exercise test were indicated in the study's exclusion criteria, to ensure the participant's safety and suitability for the cardiopulmonary exercise test, the participant will be approached and seen by a member of the cardiopulmonary exercise team who is employed by and work within the RIE cardiopulmonary exercise laboratory.